AlexHumpert/Smart_Tourism_Recommender/README.md

 Hello dear reader!
 This repository contains our work on a smart tourism mvp - Travel Buddy!
 This work was completed as part of our capstone project of the master in Big Data and Business Analytics at IE University.

-Our team was composed of [Manuel Huperrich](https://github.com/Hupperich-Manuel/Hupperich-Manuel), [Thomas August Maria Stenger](https://github.com/ThomasStenger/ThomasStenger), Tamara Samaha, Ignacio Gonzalez, Daniel Chacón.
+Our team was composed of [Manuel Huperrich](https://github.com/Hupperich-Manuel/Hupperich-Manuel), [Thomas August Maria Stenger](https://github.com/ThomasStenger/ThomasStenger), Tamara Samaha, Ignacio Gonzalez and Daniel Chacón.

 In this repository you will find the following: